 You may well have your own form of meditation for turning deeply within that works for you.
 I am going to share my own approach here, in the hopes that some of you may find it useful.
 I am not presenting this as “the way” but merely “a way” to help with this process.

 I’ve found that a simple approach is the key.
 One thing I might do at the start of the meditation is to simply ask myself, “What quality do I value?”
 This is purely an abstract question.
 I’m focusing on something of truth that I value, even if it doesn’t seem to address my problems.
 After a few moments, a word will come to mind, maybe “love” or “kindness” or “peace.”
 (This is not an exact practice from the Course, but it is an adaptation of Course practices which have us sink down to experience the love or peace or holiness at the center of our minds, or which have us affirm the presence of certain qualities within us.
 See for example Workbook Lesson 67.)

-It's an incredible feeling to know that in the midst of pain I can get in touch with something so beautiful inside me, something that doesn't demand anything—answers, outcomes, guidance.
-I'm happy because I've found my heart's desire.
-I truly value love because of what it is, not what it can do for me, and so when I find it I'm complete.
-It's incredibly healing to know that I can find sanity in the midst of insanity, love in the midst of fear, joy in the midst of pain.
+It’s an incredible feeling to know that in the midst of pain I can get in touch with something so beautiful inside me, something that doesn’t demand anything—any answers, any particular outcomes, or even any guidance.
+I’m happy because I’ve found my heart’s desire.
+I truly value love because of what it is—not what it can do for me—and so when I find it, I’m complete.
+It’s incredibly healing to know that I can find sanity in the midst of insanity, love in the midst of fear, joy in the midst of pain.